Troubleshooting Topics

 - <troubleshooting>: Root element.

-- <shortdesc>: Brief problem summary.
+- <shortdesc>: Brief summary of the problem.

 - <troublebody>: Description of symptoms, causes, and solutions.

-- <cause>: Explains what went wrong.
+- <cause>: An explanation of what went wrong.

-- <solution>: Explains how to fix it.
+- <solution>: Steps explaining how to fix it.

 - <prereq>: Information needed for troubleshooting.